MdMugish/SwiftUIPathway/README.md

 ## Features

+- **Clean Architecture Support**: With SwiftUIPathway, adhering to the principles of clean architecture becomes natural, enabling you to build scalable and maintainable applications.
 - **SwiftUI Navigation**: Effortlessly manage all types of navigation in SwiftUI, from horizontal transitions to full-screen modal presentations.
 - **Network Layer Integration**: Harness the power of Alamofire for all your network requests, making API calls seamless and efficient.
 - **Dependency Injection**: Utilize our built-in support for dependency injection using a Factory pattern, promoting a decoupled and testable codebase.
-- **Clean Architecture Support**: With SwiftUIPathway, adhering to the principles of clean architecture becomes natural, enabling you to build scalable and maintainable applications.

 ## Quick Start

+### Embracing Clean Architecture

+SwiftUIPathway facilitates a clean architectural approach, enabling you to structure your application into coherent layers:

+- **View**: Your UI layer, where SwiftUI views reside.
+- **ViewModel**: Manages the presentation logic, bridging the View and UseCase.
+- **UseCase**: Encapsulates specific business logic of the application.
+- **Repository**: Acts as the data access layer, managing data sources.
+- **Domain Model**: Represents the core business logic of the application.
+- **DTO (Data Transfer Objects)**: Used for transferring data between layers.
+- **Router**: Manages navigation logic within the modules.
+-
 ### Navigation

 Navigate through your app with ease: